 - Lemon juice, to taste

-- 1 tbsp cornstarch, optional for slurry
+- 1 tablespoon cornstarch, optional for slurry

-- 1 tbsp water, optional for slurry
+- 1 tablespoon water, optional for slurry

 - In a high sided skillet, melt butter on medium heat.
 Toss in garlic and cook until fragrant, then pour in chicken broth.
 Bring to a simmer, then turn down heat to medium-low and pour in cream.
 Allow to simmer and thicken for about 5-10 minutes, keep an eye on it.